henrikra/find-the-pair/README.md

 ## Overview

 In this game the board is filled with cards which are turned backwards.
-You have to turn two cards at a time and find matching icon!
+You have to turn two cards at a time and find matching icons!
 You can try the game [here](http://henrikra.github.io/find-the-pair)

 ## Setup